Welcome to our Residency Program

 Airway Workshop: The Neuroanesthesiology Section provides an airway workshop located in the cadaver lab.
 Airway anatomy is covered in detail.
 Instruction of anatomical landmarks for airway blocks are performed.
 Participants have the opportunity to perform a needle cricthyroidotomy in the cadaver lab as well as all other airway nerve blocks.
 MORE

-Fellowship Opportunities: We offer ACGME fellowships in Cardiac Anesthesiology, Chronic Pain Management, Obstetric Anesthesia and Critical Care.
+Fellowship Opportunities: We offer ACGME fellowships in Cardiac Anesthesiology, Chronic Pain Management and Obstetric Anesthesia.
 We also offer a non-ACGME fellowship in Regional Anesthesia.
 MORE

 We strive to provide our residents with the skills and opportunities that will enable them to become phenomenal consultants and leaders in the field of anesthesiology.
 Please feel free to contact us via email with any questions.